erlef/setup-beam/README.md

 ### Version file

-A version file is specified via input `version-file` (e.g.`.tool-versions`).
+A version file can be used via inputs `version-file` which specifies the file path (e.g.`.tool-versions`) and `version-file-type` which can be set to either `asdf` or `mise`.

 This allows not having to use YML input for versions, though the action does check (and will exit with error) if both inputs are set.

 **Note**: if you're using a version file, option `version-type` is checked to be `strict`,